ThomasAitken/scrapy-sessions/README.md

 The default session:
 `self.sessions.clear()`

-Specifying a session works the same as before.
+Specifying a session works the same as in `get`.

 ### Clearing and immediately renewing a session (instantly downloaded out of sync)
 The default session: